-The lowermost distinctly stratified sediments recovered from Lake Elgygytgyn clearly show normal polarity.
+The lowermost distinctly stratified sediments recovered from Lake El'gygytgyn clearly show normal polarity.
 Some intercalations of suevitic material in this section imply that these sediments must have been deposited shortly after the impact.
 The suevites are supposed to have been episodically washed in from the intra-crater catchment.
-Paleomagnetic data from the underlying suevites show predominantly a normal polarity, too (Maharaj et al., 2012).
+Palaeomagnetic data from the underlying suevites show predominantly a normal polarity, too (Maharaj et al., 2013).
 Thus, it can be concluded, that the impact that created the El'gygytgyn Crater occurred definitely after the Gauss-Gilbert reversal (Table 1).
-However, it is not clear how long it took to form a permanent lake within the impact crater.
-Figure 8 shows the dating of the impact by Layer (2000) within the context of the geomagnetic polarity time scale(s).
-The 1σ error range of the dating (3.58 ± 0.04 Ma) crosses the Gauss Gilbert reversal.
-Thus, the only conclusion that can be drawn is that the older (upper) limit for the age of the impact can be set to 3.588 Ma, when adopting the LR04 time scale, or, to 3.596 Ma when using the Ogg and Smith (2004) GPTS.
+However, it is not clear how long it took to form a permanent lake within the impact crater and when it came to a persistent deposition of sediments into it.
+Figure 9 shows the dating of the impact by Layer (2000) within the context of the geomagnetic polarity timescale(s).
+The $1\sigma$ error range of the dating $(3.58 \pm 0.04 \text{ Ma})$ crosses the Gauss-Gilbert reversal.
+Thus, the only conclusion that can be drawn is that the older (upper) limit for the age of the impact can be set to 3.588 Ma, when adopting the LR04 timescale, or to 3.596 Ma when using the Ogg and Smith (2004) GPTS.
 Unfortunately, no biogenic remnants (neither diatoms, nor pollen) that would allow assignments to climate cycles are preserved within the lowermost about 25 m of sediments.
-Therefore, the younger (lower) limit of the impact age of 3.540 Ma is still defined by the 1σ error range of Layer (2000).
+Therefore, the younger (lower) limit of the impact age of 3.540 Ma is still defined by the $1\sigma$ error range of Layer (2000).